p7g/c-bytecode-vm/README.md

 - `__gc_collect`: Have the garbage collector run immediately.
 It has a scary name because it seems like a scary thing to do.
 - `__dis`: Print the disassembly of the given function directly to stdout.
+- `id`: Get the ID of the given value if it has one.

 ## Standard Library